sunset-developer/PyBus3/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 PyBus3 is an event bus library inspired by Guava's library.
-Using the publisher/subscriber pattern for loose coupling, EventBus enables central communication to decoupled classes with just a few lines of code.
+Using the publisher/subscriber pattern for loose coupling, this enables central communication to decoupled classes with just a few lines of code.
 This simplifies the code, removes dependencies, and speeds up app development.

 Your benefits using EventBus: It…
 * Simplifies the communication between components.